 I will have to try it out and see how it goes.

 I guess the aims I had in writing this article are twofold.
-The first point is that solo play, whatever the system, can be done, and done well.
+The first point is that solo wargaming, whatever the system, can be done, and done well.
 The second is that solo wargaming is almost a hobby in itself.
 It’s perfectly fine to choose to play games solo.
 Whether due to lack of a local scene, time restraints, or simple preference for having complete control over the game, it’s another aspect of miniature wargaming.

 I am wholly supportive of anyone who decides to game solo, as in my view we all should be.
 The name of the game is fun, and if fun is being had, then you’re doing it right.